galenlim/hackthebox-htb-writeups/_posts/2020-12-08-leakingbucket.md

 In this case, if we can get hold of the unencrypted `STACK the Flags Consent and Indemnity Form.docx`, we stand a chance.

 A little bit of OSINT work here.
-By googling the exact document name, we found it on the CTF website. (https://ctf.tech.gov.sg/files/STACK%20the%20Flags%20Consent%20and%20Indemnity%20Form.docx)
+By googling the exact document name, [we found it on the CTF website](https://ctf.tech.gov.sg/files/STACK%20the%20Flags%20Consent%20and%20Indemnity%20Form.docx)

 After downloading it, we zip it up into `plaintext.zip`